FiloSottile/mkcert/README.md

 or build from source (requires Go 1.10+), or use [the pre-built binaries](https://github.com/FiloSottile/mkcert/releases).

+Note: If you're running into permission problems try running `mkcert` as an Administrator.

 ## Supported root stores

 mkcert supports the following root stores: